harmatiuk/ingestion_with_kinesis_firehose/README.md

 ---
 # The Data

-For the data, I used the Fake Web Events lib (https://github.com/andresionek91/fake-web-events) which is a semi-random fake web event generator.
+For the data, I used the Fake Web Events lib (https://github.com/andresionek91/fake-web-events) which is a fake web event generator.
 Where you can use to generate semi-random web events for your study.